Polish Aviation Group

-Polish Aviation Group is Poland's largest aviation company.
+Polish Aviation Group (Polska Grupa Lotnicza, PGL) is Poland's largest aviation company.
 It was founded in 2018 with an aim to merge Polish companies including LOT Polish Airlines, LOT Aircraft Maintenance Services, LS Airport Services and LS Technics.
 The group's headquarters are in Warsaw.

 History

-PGL (Polska Grupa Lotnicza) was formed in January 2018 and consists of LOT Polish Airlines, LOT Aircraft Maintenance Services and LS Airport Services and LS Technics which were merged into the group in early October 2018.
+The company was formed in January 2018 and consists of LOT Polish Airlines, LOT Aircraft Maintenance Services and LS Airport Services and LS Technics which were merged into the group in early October 2018.
 Its CEO is Rafał Milczarski.
 It was started with a capital of PLN 1.2 billion (EUR 290 million) as a joint stock company in January 2018.
 The new state-owned Polish Aviation Group (PGL), endowed with capital of PLN 2.5 billion, brings together the country’s largest aviation service providers.

 On 24 January 2020 PGL announced that it would acquire Condor Flugdienst, and that the transaction was expected to be completed in April 2020 after consideration from anti-trust regulators.
 On 2 April 2020 it was announced that the sale had fallen through.

+On 29 May 2020 Lot Polish Airlines S.A. was established, with PGL owning 100% of the shares.
+The reasons behind forming a company with a similar name remain unknown, with only speculations suggesting it might have been created to announce the controlled bankruptcy of PLL LOT, which faced financial challenges due to the COVID-19 pandemic.

+In January 2022, the company rebranded as LOTAIR SA, and on March 16, 2023, it suspended operations for a period of 24 months.